Ultravis66/Rocket/README.md

 ![Species Air](SpeciesAir.png)

-**Expectation:** Once the ramp completes and the exit plane stabilizes, the transient time-average should rise toward the steady ≈1.1 MN (within modeling error).
-If it doesn’t, the exit is likely still over/under-expanded or the averaging window is too short.
+**Expectation:** Once the ramp completes and the exit plane stabilizes, the transient time-average should rise toward the steady ≈1 MN.

 ![Temperature](Temp.png)